top of page

 1832

-Lise lives in Paris with her grandparents, who are giving her an artistic education.
+Lise lives in Paris with her grandparents, who give her an artistic education.

 1833